 - Structured and restructured hospital and physician relationships to ensure their consistency with state and federal prohibitions on the payment of consideration to induce physician referrals (Stark and Anti-Kickback laws).

-- Assisted in the due diligence analysis for several hospital acquisitions related to the viability of current Medicaid revenue streams and the identification of opportunities for additional sources of revenue after acquisition.
+- Assisted in the due diligence analysis for hospital acquisitions related to the viability of current Medicaid revenue streams and the identification of opportunities for additional sources of revenue after acquisition.

 - Helped freestanding psychiatric hospitals and residential treatment facilities in several states to develop and propose Medicaid reimbursement methodologies that more appropriately reimburse the unique costs borne by these facilities.